From school to university: Everything you need to know about the transition

-The University of Petroleum and Energy Studies (UPES) is one such institution, which ensures that students feel appreciated and settle in the new environment with ease and provides all the relevant information related to their academic year.
+As an academic institution, UPES ensures that students feel appreciated and settle in the new environment with ease and provides all the relevant information related to their academic year.

-UPES offers specialized undergraduate and postgraduate courses with an industry-focused curriculum in the field of Engineering, Business, Law, Health Sciences, Modern Media, Design and Computer Sciences.
-Through a range of national and international collaborations with various institutions from France, the UK, South Korea, the US, Germany, Japan, South Africa, Taiwan, Netherlands, China and African nations, the university has successfully opened new academic and research avenues.
+UPES offers specialised undergraduate and postgraduate courses with an industry-focused curriculum in the field of Engineering, Business, Law, Health Sciences, Modern Media, Design and Computer Sciences.
+Through a range of national and international collaborations with various institutions across the world, the university has successfully opened new academic and research avenues.

 UPES believes that it is essential to engage students in co-curricular activities outside of their studies to teach valuable life skills, which can be applied in all areas of life.
 Through various sporting events, school-specific student chapters like Society of Law and Literature, Moot Court Association, Cloud Security Alliance, and cultural clubs such as Literary Club Connoisseur, National Service Scheme and ‘Sanskriti,’ the university provides its students with the opportunity to form life-long friendships, make useful connections and build skills such as inter-cultural competence and management.
 For students, it is a welcome change of pace from their regular classes.